 It is also very safe to use the headlamp as well, the red light indicator at the battery holder that plays a really good role of acting as a warning when you are cycling or walking during the night.
 Buying the headlamp will give you 2 rechargeable 18650 batteries, with a dedicated USB Cable, car charger and a wall charger.
 This product is best used for outdoor sports and various outdoor activities.

 Something users like about this headlamp are the brightness, the price, and the battery life.
 I think it’s a pretty good combination and for such a low price tag you can really go wrong.Get Best Price On Amazon

 If you’ve come this far in my list, you probably noticed that the headlamps with tri-lenses are pretty popular.
 While they might not be the coolest thing to wear on your head, they have excellent performance and will not leave you disappointed.
 This lamp from Siensync has a rating of 5000 lumens which as you probably already guessed is pure baloney.
 But as I said before, just because the lumen rating is fake it doesn’t mean it’s not bright.

 Something a little different for my last top pick for the brightest headlamps for 2017.
 This light comes from GRDE and features a single lens with a high power LED, which supposedly is rated 2000 lumens.
-In the package you’ll find two GRDE rechargeable (18650) batteries, two chargers, one for the car and one for your house, as well as a USB cable.
-Interesting part about this headlamp is that fact that you can get it in various colors.
+In the package, you’ll find two GRDE rechargeable (18650) batteries, two chargers, one for the car and one for your house, as well as a USB cable.
+The interesting part about this headlamp is that fact that you can get it in various colors.